szTheory/nagelfar-tcl-code-formatter/websrc/syntaxtokens.rst

 * e Expression
 * E Expression that should be in braces

-* d Definition.
-That arg defines a new command.
-  If followed by =cmd, it copies syntax from cmd.
+* dc Define new command, if followed by =cmd, it copies syntax from cmd.

 * c  Code, checked in surrounding context
 * cg Code, checked in global context